pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/Testing.md

 in tests, but there is another implementation that can be useful.

-We call this the "unimplemented" implementation, which constructs an instance of the dependency client whose endpoints have all be stubbed to invoke `XCTFail` so that if the endpoint is ever used in a test it will trigger a test failure.
+We call this the "unimplemented" implementation, which constructs an instance of the dependency client whose endpoints have all been stubbed to invoke `XCTFail` so that if the endpoint is ever used in a test it will trigger a test failure.
 This allows you to prove what parts of your dependency is actually used in a test.